CVWRF CAPTIAL IMPROVEMENTS

 In 2014 the Utah Division of Water Quality adopted a new rule called “Technology Based Phosphorus Effluent Limits” (TBPEL) governing the discharge of phosphorus from wastewater treatment facilities in the state.
 The rule requires all mechanical treatment plants to discharge less than 1 mg/L of total phosphorus in their effluent on an annual average basis by 2020.
 The CVWRF has been granted a variance from the original compliance date and is required to meet the 1 mg/L limit by 2025.
 In addition to this rule, the DWQ has adopted a policy of granting extensions to potential future effluent nitrogen requirements if treatment facilities optimize their processes to remove nitrogen containing compounds.
 CVWRF has conducted extensive evaluation of nutrient reduction technologies and treatment processes since 2014 and has developed a biological nutrient removal process that is currently being designed and will be constructed between 2020 and 2025 to meet the new requirements.

 Biological nutrient removal (BNR) removes total phosphorus (TP) and total nitrogen (TN) from wastewater through the use of microorganisms grown under specific environmental conditions in the treatment process.
 There are a number of BNR process configurations available.
 The CVWRF recently completed an intensive pilot study to select the optimum process configuration for treating wastewater with the unique characteristics of the water received at the CVWRF treatment facility.
 The pilot plant to test various BNR configurations was run during the spring, summer and fall of 2017 and the new process is currently being designed for full scale implementation.
-The design process with take two years (2018 and 2019) to complete and then the design drawings and specifications will be bid to prequalified contractors for construction.
+The design process will take two years (2018 and 2019) to complete and then the design drawings and specifications will be bid to prequalified contractors for construction.
 CVWRF has completed a contractor prequalification process as part of the predesign process evaluation.

 The first step in the implementation of a BNR process is to expand CVWRF’s secondary clarification process capacity.
 The CVWRF currently operates eight 125-foot diameter center feed clarifiers and two 125-foot peripheral feed clarifiers.
 The new BNR process will require two additional clarifiers to optimize the solids concentration in the BNR aeration basins, the solids loading rate on the clarifiers, and improve clarifier process redundancy.
 These new clarifiers will be added in 2008-2019 ahead of the main BNR process construction to improve overall plant reliability and allow for early construction of the clarifier project without extensive coordination with construction of future BNR facilities.